mengwangk/emscripten/site/source/docs/building_from_source/building_fastcomp_manually_from_source.rst

 Version numbers
 ++++++++++++++++

 Bisecting across multiple git trees can be hard.
-We use version numbers to help synchronize points between them:
+We use git tags of the version numbers to help synchronize points between them.

-- `emscripten-version.txt <https://github.com/emscripten-core/emscripten/blob/master/emscripten-version.txt>`__ in Emscripten
-- `emscripten-version.txt <https://github.com/emscripten-core/emscripten-fastcomp/blob/master/emscripten-version.txt>`__ in fastcomp (llvm)
-- `emscripten-version.txt <https://github.com/emscripten-core/emscripten-fastcomp-clang/blob/master/emscripten-version.txt>`__ in fastcomp-clang (clang)

 Version numbers are typically ``X.Y.Z`` where: